 All Major Consumer Batteries Accepted

-Small, light, and crucial to daily living, consumer batteries are used in almost every aspect of our home, school and office lives.
-Consumer batteries are generally used to power smaller portable electronics like laptops, cell phones, power tools, remote controls, video game systems, and all other devices that require energy without a cord.
+Consumer batteries are crucial to daily living and are generally used to power smaller electronics like laptops, cell phones, power tools, remote controls, video game systems, and all other portable devices that require energy without a cord.

 Consumer batteries include: Alkaline, Nickel Cadmium (NiCd), Nickel-Metal Hydride (NiMH), Lead Acid, Lithium Ion (Li-Ion) and Primary Lithium.
 Each battery type has unique properties, which require specialized recycling processes and safety measures.